ddovla/cxjs-home-expenses-app-tutorial/tutorial/core-concepts.md

 ## Data-binding

 Data binding is a process of connecting the application state to the UI.
 If the connection is successful, state changes will be reflected in the UI and user actions will be properly translated into state changes.
 There are multiple ways of applying data to the widgets.
 Here we'll briefly explore the ones we will be using most often.
-For more, check out the docs on [Data Binding](https://docs.cxjs.io/concepts/data-binding).
+To learn more, check out the docs for [Data Binding](https://docs.cxjs.io/concepts/data-binding).

 ### Two-way Data Binding (bind)